2005 Kashmir earthquake: Earthquake

+The United States Geological Survey (USGS) and International Seismological Centre (ISC) both recorded a moment magnitude of 7.6, and depths of 26 km and 15 km, respectively.
+Its epicenter was located 10 km east-northeast of the town of Patikka in the Muzaffarabad District.
+The focal mechanism corresponded to reverse faulting on the Main Himalayan Thrust.
+A rupture area of 110 km x 40 km was estimated, with a maximum slip of 10.573 m north of Muzaffarabad.
+The observed source time function gives a 20 second duration for the earthquake, with the greatest phase of seismic moment release occurring about 10 seconds after initiation.

-The earthquake resulted in a 75 km surface rupture.
-It triggered thousands of landslides, mainly rock falls, debris falls and a debris avalanche.
+The earthquake resulted in a 75 km long surface rupture.
+It also triggered thousands of landslides, mainly rockfalls, debris falls and a debris avalanche.
+Landslides buried over 7,500 km2 of land, and caused nearly a third of the fatalities from the earthquake.
 There were two significant landslides, one in Chella Bandi, Muzaffarabad, and another in the Pir Panjal Range.
 The latter is considered the largest earthquake-triggered landslide and formed a new lake.
-Over 140 aftershocks were recorded, many of at least 4.0 on the Richter scale, and 21 registering at over 5.0 on the Richter scale.
 The course of the Neelum River was altered by the landslides and the surface rupture.
-A new waterfall also formed at the edge of the Kunhar River valley.
+A waterfall also formed at the edge of the Kunhar River valley.
 It was observed that new co-seismic escarpments formed where sharp topographic changes existed.
 There are conflicting studies about the soil liquefaction aspects.
 This phenomenon and sand-blows were reported in the northwestern Kashmir Valley.
 However, one study did not observe any liquefaction.

 The earthquake had a maximum Modified Mercalli intensity of XI (Extreme) evaluated in an area around the epicentre, between the towns of Muzaffarabad and Balakot.
 It was also assigned XI on the Environmental Seismic Intensity scale.
-Field surveys of heavy damage to buildings and other structures in Balakot determined that the Modified Mercalli intensity exceeded X. At Muzaffarabad, the intensity peaked at VIII–IX (Severe–Violent).
+Field surveys of heavy damage to buildings and other structures in Balakot determined that the Modified Mercalli intensity exceeded X (Extreme).
+At Muzaffarabad, the intensity peaked at IX–X (Violent–Extreme).
 Intensity VII–VIII (Very strong–Severe) was determined in the areas south of Muzaffarabad.
+A maximum peak ground acceleration (pga) of 0.231 g was recorded at Abbottabad.

-The maximum intensity in India was VIII (Destructive) on the Medvedev–Sponheuer–Karnik scale (MSK), and was felt at Uri.
-MSK VII was felt in Kupwara and Baramulla.
-In Srinagar, the earthquake was felt with an MSK intensity of V. At areas where the seismic intensity was lower, collapses were documented.
-The earthquake was felt throughout central Asia, and as far away as Dushanbe, Tajikistan.
-Minor shaking was felt in Almaty, Kazakhstan.
+The maximum intensity in India was MMI X in the towns of Uri and Karnah, and MMI IX in Kupwara and Handwara.
+Areas of eastern Afghanistan felt MMI IV–V (Light–Moderate).
+The earthquake was also felt throughout central Asia, and as far away as Dushanbe, Tajikistan and Almaty, Kazakhstan.

-Many strong aftershocks occurred near Muzaffarabad.
-As of 27 October 2005 There had been more than 978 aftershocks with a magnitude of 4.0 and above that continued to occur daily.
-Since then, measurements from satellites have shown that mountain parts directly above the epicenter have risen by a few meters, giving ample proof that the Himalayas are still being formed and growing and that this earthquake was a consequence of that.
-By the end of 2005, a total of 1,778 aftershocks were recorded.